xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/DecodeFailureHandler.md

 Finally, the `myDecodeFailureHandler` value is defined as a copy of the default decode failure handler, with the `response`, `respond`, and `failureMessage` methods overridden to use the custom failure handling logic defined in this trait.

-Overall, this code is an important part of the Alephium API, as it ensures that clients receive informative error messages when decoding failures occur during API requests.
+Overall, this code is an important part of the Oxygenium API, as it ensures that clients receive informative error messages when decoding failures occur during API requests.
 This can help developers more easily diagnose and fix issues with their API integrations.

 Example usage of this code might look like: